-If participant temporarily lacks capacity to give consent due to the severity of their medical condition (e.g. acute respiratory failure or need for immediate ventilation)
+If participant lacks capacity to give consent due to the severity of their medical condition (e.g. acute respiratory failure or need for immediate ventilation) or prior disease:

 I have read the information (or had it read to me) and had an opportunity to ask questions.